 - Repeatedly reporting lost or stolen prescriptions to obtain additional prescriptions

 Added together all these factors and symptoms can lead to an enormous amount of distress and suffering, subsequently leading to feelings of hopelessness regarding the possibility of anything improving in the future.
-At Cascade we understand how difficult it can be to fight an addiction especially when the substance involved is legally prescribed.
+At our prescription drug abuse treatment center near in Tukwila near Seattle, we understand how difficult it can be to fight an addiction especially when the substance involved is legally prescribed.
 You don’t have to do this alone.
 Our compassionate, supportive, experienced staff are here to help.

 If you are like others who have a prescription drug addiction, you likely feel as if there’s something wrong with you since most people are under the mistaken assumption you can’t become addicted to a legally prescribed medication.
 You may feel as if the drug rules your life and that you have no control over it or that your life is filled with chaos and unpredictability.
 Despite being well aware of these negative conditions you may find it seems impossible to even consider no longer using the medication due to fear of withdrawal symptoms you may perceive as intolerable.